Advertisement

 Author

-Dana James is an award-winning writer, former Des Moines Register reporter.
-Born and raised in Des Moines, Dana tells stories that center the lived experiences of Black Iowans and amplifies their voices.
+Dana James is an award-winning writer who founded Black Iowa News in 2020 and the Black Iowa Newspaper in 2023.
+Born and raised in Des Moines, Dana tells stories that center Black Iowans’ lived experiences and amplify their voices.
 She earned a bachelor of arts degree in journalism from Grand View University.
+She serves as secretary of the Iowa Association of Black Journalists.